 The Personal Stakes of Social Media: Showrunners [Off] Twitter V

-In considering Showrunners on Twitter over the past two years, my focus has been primarily on Twitter feeds as a space for professional identity and fan engagement.
+In considering Showrunners on Twitter over the past three years, my focus has been primarily on Twitter feeds as a space for professional identity and fan engagement.
 However, it is also important to acknowledge how Twitter feeds function as a liminal space in which creative industries workers not only define themselves as workers but also exercise their creativity.
 We can consider showrunners like Dan Harmon or Kurt Sutter not simply as showrunners who use Twitter as a form of engagement, but also individuals who use Twitter as an outlet for personal opinions and personal expression.